Code-Institute-Submissions/thirty-seconds-maths/README.md

 - I confirm that no errors occured running the CSS code through the CSS Validation Service

 - I can confirm that no errors occured running the JavaScript code through the JSLint tool.

+### Browser Compatibilty

+I confirm that the website works and looks good in the three main browsers: Google Chrome, Safari, Mozilla Firefox.
+Something has been noticed in the Safari browser that is mentioned in the Unsolved Bugs section.